J0s3221/L4-Firewall-implementation-with-eBPF-and-XDP/README.md

 ## Overview

-The first program is simpler and static, it implements one single rule: drop UDP port 1005 traffic.
+The first program is simpler and static, it implements one single rule: **drop UDP port 1005 traffic**.

-To test the program we create two virtual ethernet interfaces in two seperate names spaces (veth0 and veth1) and load the program into veth0.
+To test the program we create two virtual ethernet interfaces in two seperate namespaces (`veth0` and `veth1`) and load the program into `veth0`.
 Then simulate traffic between them.
 The program intiates two counter using bpf map arrays, the counter 0 counts the packets that pass and the counter 1 the ones that were dropped.
 If the program is working correctly it increments the counter accordingly.

 ## Manual Setup & Testing